-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 (Source: Brookfield Asset Management investor presentation)

-Pumps are essential to infrastructure, which is one of the greatest secular growth markets in history. the American Society of Civil Engineers estimates (as per above chart) that globally $4.6 trillion in infrastructure spending will be needed by 2035, and a total of $69 trillion by 2035 (as per McKinsey, above chart).
+Pumps are essential to infrastructure, which is one of the greatest secular growth markets in history.
+The American Society of Civil Engineers estimates (as per above chart) that globally $4.6 trillion in infrastructure spending will be needed by 2035, and a total of $69 trillion by 2035 (as per McKinsey, above chart).

 In 2019 69% of the company's sales of $393 million were in the US with 31% coming from overseas.
 Globally pump sales are growing about 1% faster than in the US (6% to 5%) which means the company has a potentially long growth runway overseas.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.